gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 #### what is an obstacle?

-an obstacle is anything the distance sensor can sense within N cm for longer than a few measurements
+an obstacle is anything the distance sensor can sense within $N$ cm for at least $M$ measurements

 #### how do i communicate between threads while keeping it in real time?